intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/user-preferences/choosing-user-role.md

 **Notes**:
 - If user changes role on analytics page, he will be redirected to `/<context-root>/analytics`.
 - If user changes role on main.jsp page, he will be redirected to `/<context-root>/main.jsp`.
-- If `All` role is disabled in [System Properties Configuration](../../configuration/tags-list/system-properties-tag.md), dropdown will be not clearable.
+- If `All roles` is disabled in [System Properties Configuration](../../configuration/tags-list/system-properties-tag.md), dropdown will be not clearable.
 - This feature is disabled for case when role mode is `RoleUnion` in [System Properties Configuration](../../configuration/tags-list/system-properties-tag.md) section.